jwodder/rst2json/README.rst

-   **Note**: As far as the author of this library can determine, it is not possible for a reStructuredText document to produce a doctree in which the document title, docinfo, header, footer, abstract, or dedication nodes have any IDs or classes, nor for any docinfo field nodes to have any IDs.
-   ``rst2json`` thus does not output any fields for such values.
+   **Note**: As far as the author of this library can determine, it is not possible for a reStructuredText document to produce a doctree in which the document title, docinfo, header, footer, abstract, dedication, or section title nodes have any IDs or classes, nor for any docinfo field nodes to have any IDs.  ``rst2json`` thus does not output any fields for such values.

 ``meta`` : object
    A dictionary of data about the input document and the ``rst2json`` process,